joaopaulopmedeiros/k6-load-test/README.md

 # Results
 - Execution of load test in k6;
 - Automatic real time report of load test in grafana via influxdb;
-- Metrics collected such as median response time.
+- Metrics collected such as p95 response time.

 <img src="./docs/screenshot-grafana-dashboard.png"/>